networkcobwebs/minecraft-server-manager/README.md

-If you have a Minecraft world already running and want to use this web application to manage it, simply copy the contents of your Minecraft directory in the `minecraft_server` location and then start the web application.
+If you have a Minecraft world already running and want to use this web application to manage it, simply copy the contents of your Minecraft directory to the `minecraft_server` location and then start the web application.

 If anything goes awry with game play, typically a restart of the web application will resolve issues.
 If there are too frequent or disasterly issues, simply run